-If you have questions concerning your son or daughter’s legal rights to get compensation for their injuries, contact one of our representatives as soon as possible.
-The attorneys at Hardwick & Pendergast, P.S. are patient, understanding and ready to defend your child’s interests in and out of the courtroom.
-For more information, call (425) 228-3860 today.
+If you have questions concerning your legal rights to compensation after a wreck caused by a teen driver, contact us as soon as possible.
+The vehicle collision lawyers at Hardwick & Pendergast, P.S., are patient, understanding, and ready to defend your interests in and out of the courtroom.
+For a free consultation, call (888) 228-3860 today.

 - Technological Enhancements May Help Encourage Safe Teen Driving

 - Keep Your Teen Safe on Washington Streets: Tips for Parents